merenlab/merenlab.org/data/micr-obs-future/index.md

 SRR5965623
 ```

-The `SRA_accession_list.txt`s were created as part of our work in the [public-marine-omics-metadata](https://github.com/merenlab/public-marine-omics-metadata/tree/main) GitHub repository.
-To get the files, click [here](files/SRA_accession-txt.zip).
+We created multiple `SRA_accession_list.txt`s, one per project.
+Or more accurately, they were created as part of our work in the [public-marine-omics-metadata](https://github.com/merenlab/public-marine-omics-metadata/tree/main) GitHub repository.
+That way, they only include the accession numbers to the samples that are in accordance with our metadata requirements.

+To get the files, click [here](files/SRA_accession-txt.zip) for a zipped folder including them.

 For the different projects, they are called:
 ```bash